SFPC/workshops/Introduction to Coding/class1.md

+# Introduction to Coding @ SFPC

-# Introduction to HTML and CSS
+## Class 1: Introduction to HTML and CSS

 the programming we will do with HTML is in the styling.
 Metaphors for HTML should be a Word Document (text with style), or assembling punches in an old printing press.